Blunt Talk: Critical response

-The Guardians Brian Moylan states in his review, "Blunt Talk is an odd bird.
+The Guardians Brian Moylan stated in his review: "Blunt Talk is an odd bird.
 It's sort of like if The Newsroom and Veep had a love child and it was raised by Nanny McPhee in the Royal Shakespeare Company.
 It takes a close look at cable news and the personalities and celebrity involved, but it's essentially about one man who is trying to change himself and do the right thing, but is incredibly bad at it.
 A crew as colorfully inept as Selina Meyer's also surrounds him, but they don't have the stinging bile of Veep's crew.

-Mike Hale of The New York Times states in his review, "It’s not accurate to say that Patrick Stewart hasn’t done comedy.
+Mike Hale of The New York Times stated in his review: "It’s not accurate to say that Patrick Stewart hasn’t done comedy.
 He was funny playing himself as a poker-faced pervert in an episode of Extras, or dancing with Kelsey Grammer and telling him how sexy he looked in a tux on Frasier.
 And he’s lent his plummy voice to a raft of animated shows from Family Guy to Robot Chicken.
 But it’s fair to say that Blunt Talk, a new sitcom beginning on Saturday night on Starz, offers Patrick Stewart as we haven’t seen him before.
 Shuffling around an airport men’s room stall with his pants around his ankles, for instance, losing his patience as he tries unsuccessfully to cover the toilet seat, or gravely asking a transgender prostitute whether he can feed at her breasts."